alexghergh/dotfiles/zsh/.config/zsh/README.md

   options, zstyle options.
 - `.zsh_plugins`: Contains setup for plugins of the shell.
 Such plugins are tools external to the shell (like fzf etc.).
+- `.zsh_plugins.txt`: Contains the zsh plugins to be installed by the zsh plugin manager.
 - `.zsh_prompts`: Contains various user-defined prompts for the shell.
 The prompts are of the form `prompt_<name of prompt>_setup`, as dictated by Zsh.
 - `.zshrc`: The main configuration file.
 This defines all other setup necessary